 Bullying is the act of persistent, unwanted, repeated intimidation and harassment.
 It can take place in school, in social situations and even online.
 No matter the setting, bullying is detrimental to everyone involved.
 Beyond the physical harm, bullying causes emotional scars that are deep, painful and difficult to overcome.
-Find resources to reach out to if you or someone you know is being bullied in Stark County.
+Find resources for bullying and learn who to reach out to if you or someone you know is being bullied in Stark County.

 Gang violence has serious and substantial impacts on communities throughout Stark County.
 Efforts by police departments alone are not enough to solve this complex problem.
 Community and school-based programs to prevent gang participation among teens and young adults, as well as support for those transitioning out of gangs, are crucial to keeping our schools and neighborhoods safe.Read more Emergency